 Project Angel Heart continued to grow, converting to a primarily frozen meal delivery system that year and launching service in Colorado Springs in 2005.
 Our program’s growth caused us to run out of space again in 2007, so we launched a campaign to raise the funds needed to buy and renovate a 30,000 square foot facility in Denver’s Globeville neighborhood.
 Thanks to generous partners in the community, we met our $7.1 million campaign goal, designed our state-of-the-art kitchen, and moved in to our new home at 4950 Washington Street in 2012.

-In 2018, Project Angel Heart plans to deliver 385,000 medically modified meals to at least 3,000 Coloradans living with life-threatening illness in Denver and Colorado Springs.
-We will serve children as well as seniors, clients as well as their families, and many individuals who are living in poverty.
+In 2020, we plan to deliver more than 505,000 medically tailored meals to at least 3,200 Coloradans living with life-threatening illness in Denver and Colorado Springs.
+We will serve children as well as seniors, clients as well as their families, and many individuals are living in poverty.
 About 80% of our clients will live in Metropolitan Denver, while 20% will live in Colorado Springs.
-We will also modify meals for 65% of our clients, meeting dietary needs specific to their illnesses, treatments, religious beliefs, and allergies.